 Third, I recommend that everyone read from more than one translation.
 It’s a good idea to become acquainted with the basic differences in approaches to translating the Bible.
 I speak here of “dynamic equivalence” and “formal equivalence” (usually referred to as “literal translation”).
 I prefer formal equivalence, but I recommend reading from at least one translation that follows each approach.
 The above link contains a listing of how the versions stack up (at least for the writer of that article).

 Fourth, you should pick a translation that is textually up-to-date.
 For example, I want a Bible that adopts readings in its running text from the Dead Sea Scrolls where they are demonstrably superior to the Masoretic Text.
 My test case for this is Deuteronomy 32:8 and Deuteronomy 32:43.
 The former should read “sons of God” (ESV; cp. “gods” in NRSV), or something like “heavenly beings” (NET Bible) or “heavenly court” (NLT) instead of “sons of Israel.”
 Verse 43 should read “bow down to Him, all you gods” (ESV, NRSV) or something akin to it like NLT’s “let all God’s angels worship him.”
 The preface of the particular version will alert you to such textual issues.
+(Note, though, that ESV is terrible – and basically unique – at Deut 32:17, where it contradicts the meaning of Deut 32:8, 43).
+See my scholarly journal article on this verse: Michael S. Heiser, “Heiser Does Deuteronomy 32.17 Assume or Deny the Reality of other Gods?”
+Bible Translator vol 59, no. 137, 2008.

 It is primarily because of my leanings toward formal equivalence and the desire to see more up-to-date manuscript readings making it into the running text of the translation that I recommend the ESV.
 But, as noted above, it’s best to use more than one.
 For a study Bible, however, I like the NET Bible (free online).
 It has 2500 notes just on manuscript (text-critical) issues and thousands more on other items — all related to why the translators did what they did.
 It’s the best thing out there for that sort of information.